-In January 2024, the Company granted 500,000 (2023 - Nil) stock options with a weighted average fair value of \$0.31 (2023 - \$Nil) per option.
-The fair value of the stock options granted was estimated using the Black-Scholes option pricing model with the following assumptions:
+During the three months ended March 31, 2024, the Company granted 500,000 stock options with a weighted average fair value of \$0.31 per option.
+The weighted average fair value of the stock options granted was estimated using the Black-Scholes option pricing model with the following assumptions:

-March 31 March 31 2023
+March 31 March 31

-For the three months ended 2024
+For the three months ended 2025 2024

-Risk-free interest rate 3.46% n/a
+Risk-free interest rate n/a 3.46%

-Expected dividend yield 0% n/a
+Expected dividend yield n/a 0%

-Expected stock price volatility 62% n/a
+Expected stock price volatility n/a 62%

-Expected life in years 5 n/a
+Expected life in years n/a 5

-Forfeiture rate 0% n/a
+Forfeiture rate n/a 0%

-During the three months ended March 31, 2024, the Company recorded share-based payments of \$153,159 (2023 - \$Nil), representing the fair value of options vested during the period, with the offsetting amounts credited to reserve.
+During the three months ended March 31, 2025, the Company recorded share-based payments of \$Nil (2024 - \$153,159), representing the fair value of options vested during the year, with the offsetting amounts credited to reserve.